imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="unmutechatsbulk"></a>
 # **UnmuteChatsBulk**
-> void UnmuteChatsBulk (UnmuteChatsBulkInputObject unmuteChatsBulkInputObject, bool? xIgnoreNullValues = null)
+> void UnmuteChatsBulk (UnmuteChatsBulkInputObject unmuteChatsBulkInputObject)

 Unmute several chats by chat ids or unmute all chats